SandAI-org/MagiAttention/example/torch_native/experiments/README.md

 ```

 ## Prepare model and datasets
-We load from [Llama-3-1b](https://huggingface.co/meta-llama/Llama-3.2-1B) model and continue pretraining it with [openwebtext](https://huggingface.co/datasets/Skylion007/openwebtext) datasets.
+We load from [Llama-3-1b](https://huggingface.co/meta-llama/Llama-3.2-1B) model and continue training it with [openwebtext](https://huggingface.co/datasets/Skylion007/openwebtext) datasets.

-You can download the same model from [modelscope](https://www.modelscope.cn/models/LLM-Research/Llama-3.2-1B/).
+You can also download the model from [modelscope](https://www.modelscope.cn/models/LLM-Research/Llama-3.2-1B/).

 ## Prepare Trainer
-Transformers provide an example of training language model [here](https://github.com/huggingface/transformers/tree/v4.51.3/examples/pytorch/language-modeling), you can utilize [run_clm.py](https://github.com/huggingface/transformers/blob/v4.51.3/examples/pytorch/language-modeling/run_clm.py) to train casual language model like gpt and llama.
-You can specify a distributed training strategy, such as DDP or FSDP, and accelerate will automatically handle the underlying logic related to your datasets and the distributed setup.
-We provide `run_origin_clm.py` and `run_origin_clm.sh` in this dir which is the official implentation of training casual launguage model.
+The HuggingFace Transformers library provides the [run_clm.py](https://github.com/huggingface/transformers/blob/v4.51.3/examples/pytorch/language-modeling/run_clm.py) script for training causal language models (CLMs) like gpt and llama.
+This script integrates seamlessly with accelerate, allowing you to specify a distributed training strategy (such as DDP or FSDP) while accelerate automatically handles the underlying data distribution and process setup.
+As a reference, we have included `run_origin_clm.py` and `run_origin_clm.sh` in this directory, which mirror the official implementation for training causal language models.

 However, MagiAttention is a context parallel strategy that isn't natively supported by the transformers and accelerate libraries.
 Therefore, integrating it requires customizing the `transformers.Trainer` and `accelerate.Accelerator` classes.
 We provide `run_magi_clm.py` and `run_magi_clm.sh` in this dir to train llama-3-1b model with MagiAttention.

 ### Customize accelerate Accelerator
-The following code are all avilable at `Magi_trainer.py`.
+The following code are all available at `Magi_trainer.py`.

 We need to prepare a custom Accelerator called MagiAccelerator inheriting from the `accelerate.Accelerator` class:
 ```python